On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 \subsection{Homogeneous isotropic turbulence with bidisperse particles}

 \Cref{fig: HIT tracks} shows a random subset of 3100 inertial tracks in the HIT flow, colored by particle diameter.
 Tracks from small and large particles are intertwined in a dense cluster, with the middle and right subplots isolating each group.
 The comparison highlights qualitative differences between $St \sim 1$ and $St \sim 5$ transport.
-Smaller particles (purple) whirl around in all directions, resembling the motion of the carrier phase, while larger particles (chartreuse) bear the clear mark of gravitational settling, drifting downward in the negative $z$-direction over time.
-Importantly, both sets of inertial tracks ``mask'' the underlying flow in distinct ways, and the particles are unlabeled in the reconstruction (i.e., with no knowledge of their diameter).
-Unlike ideal tracers, which remain strongly correlated to the flow, inertial tracks lose correlation at finite $St$ and become effectively uncorrelated at high $St$.
-This poses a fundamental challenge for reconstructing coupled flow states and particle trajectories.
-Nevertheless, we show below that such reconstructions are in fact possible.
+Smaller particles (purple) whirl around in all directions with slight velocity lag, while larger particles (chartreuse) bear the mark of gravitational settling, drifting downward in the negative $z$-direction over time.
+The mean and maximum slip velocity normalized by the Kolmogorov velocity scale, i.e., $|\boldsymbol{u}-\boldsymbol{v}|/u_\eta$, are 2.2 and 13.3 for the small particles ($St \sim 1$) and 9.3 and 27.6 for the large particles ($St \sim 5$).
+Unlike ideal tracers, which remain strongly correlated to the flow, inertial tracks begin to decorrelate at finite $St$ and become effectively uncorrelated at high $St$.
+As a result, both sets of inertial tracks ``mask'' the underlying flow in distinct ways, and the particles are unlabeled in the reconstruction (i.e., with no knowledge of their diameter available in the optimization).
+This poses a challenge for reconstructing coupled flow states and particle trajectories.